abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

 1. Let's analyze data by Sales Territory.
 Select **New England from the Sales Territory** (Scatter plot) visual.
 Notice from the Sales over time, Reseller Tailspin Toys has more sales compared to Wingtip Toys in New England.
-If you look at the Sales YoY% column chart you will notice that Wingtip Toys sales growth has been low and declining quarter over quarter during the past year.
+If you look at the Sales YoY% column chart, you will notice that Wingtip Toys sales growth has been low and declining quarter over quarter during the past year.
 After a small rebound in Q3 it went down again in Q4.